 Have you heard of the International Aid Transparency Initiative (IATI)?
 Perhaps you are familiar with the term and your organisation is already considering publishing in IATI, or maybe it’s completely new to you.
-No matter where you are with IATI, we have put together this article to help you dive deeper into this rapidly evolving international reporting initiative.
+No matter where you are with IATI, we have put together this article to help you understand this rapidly evolving international reporting initiative a bit better.

 What is IATI?

 IATI stands for International Aid Transparency Initiative, a voluntary, multi-stakeholder initiative launched in September 2008 at the High-Level Forum on Aid Effectiveness in Accra.
 Governments and multilateral institutions like UN organisations who are active in international aid agreed at the time that standardising the available data on aid efforts would help to increase the effectiveness of Official Development Assistance (ODA) funding.
 IATI seeks to make aid information across the development and humanitarian communities more timely, effective, comparable, compatible, accessible and easily understandable for all.
 This way IATI enables organisations to manage international development efforts effectively and efficiently to contribute to the 2030 Agenda for Sustainable Development, and monitor the actual progress achieved on the ground against original intentions.

 In other words, with IATI, professionals working in the development and humanitarian sector can easily track how much aid goes where and for what purpose, as well as what impact the development operations are making, which helps to ensure that resources go to the people, places and projects that need them most.
 IATI’s goal is simple – to make our fight against poverty more transparent, effective and impactful.